Ashley Sisco, PhD, Owner & Principal Consultant

 Specializations: Education & Community Economic Development

-For the past 15 years, Ashley Sisco has been using her skills as a listener, facilitator, problem solver and writer to support First Nations, Métis and Inuit communities and organizations in Canada to achieve their goals.
+Dr. Ashley Sisco is a settler committed to working in allyship with Indigenous communities and people.
+For the past 20 years, Ashley has been using her skills as a listener, facilitator, problem solver and writer to support First Nations, Métis and Inuit communities and organizations in Canada to achieve their goals.
 In addition to communities, she has worked with all levels of government, universities, school boards, non-profit organizations, and businesses on projects involving Indigenous communities.
-As a part time Academic with Western University, Ashley is committed to lifelong learning.
+As a part time Academic with Western University and Huron College, Ashley is committed to lifelong learning.
 She has a strong and diverse educational background (PhD in Education, MA in Canadian Studies and BA (Hons.) in Anthropology), but has learned the most from the communities with which she works.

-Alisha works closely with the CEO managing all business operations, including strategy and policy, finances, quality assurance on projects, and people (including human resources).
-Alisha has a BA in Sociology and over a decade of senior management experience with a large corporation.
+Alisha is a settler committed to working in allyship with Indigenous communities and people.
+She works closely with the CEO managing all business operations, including strategy and policy, finances, quality assurance on projects, and people (including human resources).
+Alisha has a BA in Sociology and over a decade and a half of senior management experience with a large corporation.

-Jana is a Research Associate with SISCO and a member of Kettle & Stony Point First Nation (KSP), who brings strong research, analysis, writing and problem-solving skills, as well as proficiency in working respectfully with Indigenous communities, organizations and their partners on complex projects.
+Jana is a member of Kettle & Stony Point First Nation (KSP), who brings strong research, analysis, writing and problem-solving skills, as well as proficiency in working respectfully with Indigenous communities, organizations and their partners on complex projects.
 Jana has a B.A. in First Nations Studies from Western University and an M.A. from the University of Waterloo in Public Service.
 Jana is passionate about working with First Nations communities to create positive change through research, planning and policy development.

 Adam is a programmer with over a decade and a half of professional experience, including extensive work with First Nations communities.
 Adam is the programmer behind several SISCO products, including: the online economic toolkit, online community consultation tool, and First Nation lifelong learning data blueprint.
 Adam has a degree in computer science and a strong background in applied mathematics from Western University.